craftr-build/craftr-build-4.x/docs/index.rst

   https://github.com/craftr-build/craftr

   positional arguments:
     targets               zero or more target/task names to build/execute

   optional arguments:
-    -h, --help          show this help message and exit -V                  print version and exit (1.1.0-dev)
-    -v                  increase the verbosity level
+    -h, --help            show this help message and exit -V, --version         print version and exit (1.1.0-dev) -v, --verbose         increase the verbosity level
+    -m MODULE, --module MODULE
-    -m MODULE           name of the main Craftr module to take relative target references for or the module to load if no targets are specified on the command-line
+                          name of the main Craftr module to take relative target references for or the module to load if no targets are specified on the command-line
-    -n                  skip the build step
+    -n, --no-build        skip the build step
-    -e                  (re-)export the Ninja manifest
+    -e, --export          (re-)export the Ninja manifest
     -b                    deprecated since v1.1.0
-    -c                  clean the specified target(s), or clean everything with -cc
+    -c, --clean           clean the specified target(s), specify twice for recursive clean
+    -d PATH, --build-dir PATH
-    -d BUILDDIR         build directory, defaults to "./build" or the cwd if -p is used (conflicts with -p)
+                          build directory, defaults to "./build" or the cwd if -p is used (conflicts with -p)
+    -p PATH, --project-dir PATH
-    -p PROJECTDIR       inverse of -b, use the specified directory as the main project directory and the cwd for -b -D <key>[=<value>]  set an option in the environment variable, <key> may be relative, =<value> can be omitted
+                          inverse of -b, use the specified directory as the main project directory and the cwd for -b -D <key>[=<value>], --define <key>[=<value>]
+                          set an option in the environment variable, <key> may be relative, =<value> can be omitted
+    -I PATH, --search-path PATH
+                          additional Craftr module search path
+    -N ..., --ninja-args ...
-    -I PATH             additional Craftr module search path -N ...              additional args passed to the Ninja command-line --no-rc             skip running craftrc.py files
+                          additional args passed to the Ninja command-line --no-rc               skip running craftrc.py files
-    --rc .PY            run the specified Python file before anything else, CAN be paired with --no-rc
+    --rc PYFILE           run the specified Python file before anything else, CAN be paired with --no-rc
     --strace-depth INT    depth of the logging stacktrace, default is 5 --rts                 keep alive the runtime server
     --rts-at HOST:PORT    override the runtime server's host:port

 .. note::